-You can see that there are some forest stands that have the information about the protection locations.
+Open the attribute table for the this new layer and note that now you have three forest stands that have the information about the protection locations.
 The information in the forest stands data will indicate to the forest manager that there are protection considerations to be taken into account.
 Then he or she can get the location from the squirrel dataset, and visit the area to mark the corresponding buffer around the location so that the operators in the field can avoid disturbing the squirrels environment.

-14.4.5 Try Yourself Updating Forest Stands with Distance to the Stream
+Try Yourself Updating Forest Stands with Distance to the Stream

-Following the same approach as for the protected squirrel locations you can now update your forest stands with protection information related to the stream.
-A few points:
+Following the same approach as indicated for the protected squirrel locations you can now update your forest stands with protection information related to the stream identified in the field:

-- Remember the buffer is 20 meters around the stream - You want to have all the protection information in the same vector file, so use stands_squirrel.shp as the base layer - Name your output as forest_stands_2012_protect.shp
+- Remember that the buffer in this case is 20 meters around it. - You want to have all the protection information in the same vector file, so use the stands\squirrel\15m layer as the target. - Name your output as forest\stands\2012\protect.shp.

-Once the process is completed, open the attribute table of the output layer and confirm that you have all the protection information for the riparian forest stands associated with the stream.
+Open the attributes table for the new vector layer and confirm that you now have all the protection information for the stands that are affected by the protection measures to protect the riparian forest associated with the stream.